MicroEJ/docs/KernelDeveloperGuide/overview.rst

 functional simulation part.
 Usually it also provides a mean to directly deploy a Sandboxed Application on the target device running a Multi-Sandbox Firmware (this is called *Local Deployment*).
-In case of dynamic application deployment, the Virtual Device must be published on MicroEJ Forge instance in order to execute an internal batch applications build for this device.
+In case of dynamic application deployment, the Virtual Device must be published on a MicroEJ Forge instance in order to execute internal batch applications built for this device.

 Overall Architecture